-Task Basic procedures Advanced procedures and troubleshooting Monitor system performance.
-Determine the length of time that is required for client backup operations: 1.
+Task Basic procedures Advanced procedures and troubleshooting Table 16.
+Periodic mo Task Monitor system performance.
+Basic proceduresDetermine the length of time that is required for client backup operations:1.
 On the Operations Center Overview page, click Clients.
-Find the server that is associated with the client.
-2. Click Servers.
-Select the server and click Details.
-3. To view the duration of completed tasks in the last 24 hours, click Completed Tasks.
-4. To view the duration of tasks that were completed more than 24 hours ago, use the QUERY ACTLOG command.
-Follow the instructions in QUERY ACTLOG (Query the activity log).
-5. If the duration of client backup operations is increasing and the reasons are not clear, investigate the cause.
-If you installed the client management service on a backup-archive client by completing the following steps: 1.
-On the Operations Center Overview page, click Clients.
-2. Select a backup-archive client and click Details.
-3. To retrieve client logs, click Diagnosis.
-For instructions about reducing the time that it takes for the client to back up data to the server, see Resolving common client performance problems.
+Find the server that is associated with the client.2.
+Click Servers.
+Select the server and click Details.3.
+To view the duration of completed tasks in the last 24 hours, click Completed Tasks.4.
+To view the duration of tasks that were completed more Advanced procedures and troubleshooting For instructions about reducing the time that it takes for the client to back up data to the server, see Resolving common client performance problems.
 Look for performance bottlenecks.
 For instructions, see Identifying performance bottlenecks.
-For information about identifying and resolving other performance issues, see Performance .
+For information about identifying and resolving other performance issues, see Performance. completing the following steps:

 Table 16.
 Periodic monitorin Table 16.
 Periodic monitoring tasks (continued) Task Basic procedures Advanced procedures and troubleshooting Determine the disk savings that are provided by data deduplication.
 On the Operations Center Overview page, click Pools.
 Select a pool and click Quick Look.
 In the Data Deduplication area, view the Space saved row.
 For advanced monitoring, to obtain detailed statistics about the data-deduplication process for a specific directory-container storage pool or cloud-container storage pool, complete the following steps: 1.
 On the Operations Center Overview page, hover over the settings icon and click Command Builder.
-2. Obtain a statistical report by issuing the GENERATE DEDUPSTATS command.
+Obtain a statistical report by issuing the GENERATE DEDUPSTATS command.
 Follow the instructions in GENERATE DEDUPSTATS (Generate data deduplication statistics for a directory- container storage pool).
-3. View the statistical report by issuing the QUERY DEDUPSTATS command.
+View the statistical report by issuing the QUERY DEDUPSTATS command.
 Follow the instructions in QUERY DEDUPSTATS (Query data deduplication statistics).
 Verify that current backup files for device configuration and volume history information are Access your storage locations to ensure that the files are available.
 The preferred method is to save the backup files to two locations. saved.
 To locate the volume history and device configuration files, complete the following steps: 1.
 On the Operations Center Overview page, hover over the settings icon and click Command Builder .
-2. To locate the volume history and device configuration files, issue the following commands: query option volhistory query option devconfig In the output, review the Option Setting column to find the file locations.
+To locate the volume history and device configuration files, issue the following commands: query option volhistory query option devconfig In the output, review the Option Setting column to find the file locations.
 If a disaster occurs, both the volume history file and the device configuration file are required to restore the server database.

 Table 16.
-Periodic monitori Task Basic procedures Advanced procedures and troubleshooting Determine whether sufficient space is available for the instance directory file system.
+Periodic monitoria Basic procedures Advanced procedures and troubleshooting Determine whether sufficient space is available for the instance directory file system.
 Verify that at least 20% of free space is available in the instance directory file system.
-Take the action that is appropriate for your operating system: Advanced procedures and troubleshooting • AIX To view available space in the file system, on the operating system command line, issue the following command: df -g instance_directory where instance_directory specifies the instance directory. • Linux To view available space in the file system, on the operating system command line, issue the following command: df -h instance_directory where instance_directory specifies the instance directory. • Windows In the Windows Explorer program, right-click the file system and click Properties .
+Take the action that is appropriate for your operating system: • AIX To view available space in the file system, on the operating system command line, issue the following command: df -g instance_directory where instance_directory specifies the instance directory. • Linux To view available space in the file system, on the operating system command line, issue the following command: df -h instance_directory where instance_directory specifies the instance directory. • Windows In the Windows Explorer program, right-click the file system and click Properties .
 View the capacity information.
 The preferred location of the instance directory depends on the operating system where the server is installed: • AIX Linux /home/ tsminst1/tsminst1 • Windows C:\tsminst1 Tip: If you completed a planning worksheet, the location of the instance directory is recorded in the worksheet.